-I know that my girlfriend loves me very much but there’s still something acutely powerful, blissfully reassuring and downright indomitable about hearing Heidi utter those magical three words to me.
+I know my girlfriend loves me very much, but there is still something acutely powerful, blissfully reassuring and downright indomitable about hearing Heidi utter those magical three words to me.

 I’ve worked hard over the past few years to rid myself of any negative emotions and anxieties and be able to control my emotions at will, yet I truly believe that the only emotion that cannot be suppressed is love!

-That’s fine if your love for someone is equally reciprocated but what if it is not?
+That is fine if your love for someone is equally reciprocated, but what if it is not?
 And even if it is reciprocated, does the intensity fluctuate over time?

 The love equilibrium:

-I have recently been toying with the theory that there is a certain equilibrium that couples must find and maintain with regards to how much they love one another in order to sustain a happy and fulfilling relationship indefinitely.
+I have recently been toying with the theory that there is a certain equilibrium that couples must find and maintain with regards to how much they love each other in order to sustain a happy and fulfilling relationship indefinitely.

 Love, on the whole, is a positive emotion but it can also lead to some more disruptive traits rearing their ugly little heads.
-These are things such as neediness, dependency and validation-seeking and are all factors that can severely disrupt a once happy equilibrium.
+These are things such as neediness, dependency and validation-seeking, which are all factors that can severely disrupt a once happy equilibrium.

 How love affects self-control:

 In a sense, love is linked to a state of being out of control.
-This theory explains my opening statement about how love is the only emotion that cannot be suppressed: it affects both our rational thoughts and actions.
+This theory supports how love is the only emotion that cannot be suppressed: it affects both our rational thoughts and actions.

 The first diagram represents a happy couple in a fulfilling and equally loving relationship.
-The second diagram represents what happens when this balance goes out of kilter and one person in the relationship starts becoming overbearing with their love and almost like a weight against their partner.
-Obviously life circumstances will play a part in how each person reacts to such a scenario but it is ideal to get the balance back as soon as possible.
+The second diagram represents what happens when this balance goes out of kilter and one person in the relationship starts becoming overbearing with their love and affection, almost like a weight against their partner.
+Obviously life circumstances play a part in how each person reacts to such a scenario but it is recommended that you try to restore an equal balance as soon as possible.

 Love or infatuation: